 - Special Fee:

 Course DescriptionContinues the work of first year Spanish, reviewing, expanding, and perfecting pronunciation, structure, and vocabulary for the purpose of active communication.
 Includes practice in reading and writing.
 Recommended: Completion of first year Spanish at college level or instructor permission.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description